Easterside: Transport

 stagecoach services 10 every 30 minutes daytimes every Monday-Saturday 60 minutes on Sunday.
 It is located next to one of the principal road routes into the centre of the town and, as such, is affected by the infamous 'Marton Crawl' in peak periods.
 The Marton railway station (better described as a halt) lies about a mile east of the estate, at the eastern edge of Stewart Park and is on the Esk Valley Line that joins Middlesbrough and Whitby.
 There is also a stop at James Cook University Hospital, bearing the same name.

-Amenities

-There is a small local shopping area, including local shops such as a Sainsbury's convenience store and Martins newsagent.
-There is also a branch library.
-The local pubs and clubs are The Viking, and The Beechwood, Easterside and District Social Club.

 Sport

 There are several playing facilities in the area.
 On the western edge of the area are the Saltersgill playing fields, the home of Acklam Rugby Club.
 These facilities are also used and maintained by the University of Teesside.
 The Middlesbrough Sports Village, a velodrome, skate park and tennis courts are on the other side of Marton Road on the site formerly known as Prissick Base.